andrew-draper/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 DICE Evidence appears in certificates in the TcbInfo or MultiTcbInfo extension.
 Each TcbInfo, and each entry in the MultiTcbInfo, is converted to an evidence triple using the rules below.

+The verifier SHALL translate each DICE TcbInfo into an evidence-triple as described in this section.
+The verifier SHALL split each DICE MultiTcbInfo extension into separate TcbInfo object and translate each one into an evidence-triple in the same way.

+The verifier SHALL translate each field in the TcbInfo into a field in the created endorsed-triple-record

+- The TcbInfo `type` field SHALL be copied to the field named `environment-map / comid.class / comid.class-id`
+- The TcbInfo `vendor` field SHALL be copied to the field named `environment-map / comid.class / comid.vendor`
+- The TcbInfo `model` field SHALL be copied to the field named `environment-map / comid.class / comid.model`
+- The TcbInfo `layer` field SHALL be copied to the field named `environment-map / comid.class / comid.layer`
+- The TcbInfo `index` field SHALL be copied to the field named `environment-map / comid.class / comid.index`

+- The TcbInfo `version` field SHALL be translated to the field named `measurement-map / comid.mval / comid.ver`
+> TODO: Details of translation
+- The TcbInfo `svn` field SHALL be copied to the field named `measurement-map / comid.mval / comid.svn`
+- The TcbInfo `fwids` field SHALL be translated to the field named `measurement-map / comid.mval / comid.digests`
+> TODO: Details of translation
+- The TcbInfo `flags` field SHALL be translated to the field named `measurement-map / comid.mval / comid.flags`
+> TODO: Details of translation
+- The TcbInfo `vendorInfo` SHALL shall be copied to the field named `measurement-map / comid.mval / comid.raw-value`

 >>> TODO: Insert DICE/SPDM specific stuff here